FSO Polonez

 The FSO Polonez is a motor vehicle that was developed in Poland in collaboration with Fiat and produced by Fabryka Samochodów Osobowych from 1978 to 2002.
-It was based on the Polski Fiat 125p platform with a new hatchback design by Giorgetto Giugiaro.
-It was available in a variety of body styles that included two- and four-door compact-sized cars, station wagons, as well as commercial versions that included pickup truck, cargo van, and ambulance versions.
-Production totaled more than one million units excluding the pickup truck and van variants.
+It was based on the Polski Fiat 125p platform with a new hatchback designed by Zbigniew Wattson, Walter de Silva and Giorgetto Giugiaro.
+It was available in body styles that included two- and four-door compact-sized cars, station wagons, as well as commercial versions as pickup truck, cargo van, and ambulance.
+Production totaled more than one million units, excluding the pickup truck and van variants.
 The Polonez was marketed in other nations and was popular in its domestic market until Poland joined the European Union in 2004.

 The car's name comes from the Polish dance, the polonaise, and was chosen through a readers' poll conducted by the newspaper Życie Warszawy.

 In 2021, about 33,000 vehicles were still registered in Poland.

 Background

-The Polonez was based on the Polski Fiat 125p that Fabryka Samochodów Osobowych (FSO) built under licence from Fiat.
-The internal components, including modernised 1.3/1.5 Litre engines, (pistons and carburetor), the chassis, and other mechanicals, were from the Polski Fiat 125p, but the body was an entirely new liftback body designed in the early 1970s by Centro Stile Fiat as a new prototype of Fiat.
-After the Polish side started co-operation with Fiat over a new car, the original design was changed due to Polish requirements.
-The car was meant to be equipped with Fiat's 2.0 Litre DOHC engines in the 1980s, but financial problems at the time made the purchase of a licence from Fiat impossible.
-This is also why the 125p was produced simultaneously alongside the Polonez for more than a decade.
-Moreover, mechanical modernisation only took place when it could be applied to both cars.
-This situation finally changed after the production of the 125p ended in 1991.
+The Polonez was based on the Polski Fiat 125p that Fabryka Samochodów Osobowych (FSO) built under license from Fiat.
+The internal components, including updated 1.3/1.5 Litre engines, (pistons and carburetor), the chassis, and other mechanicals, were from the Polski Fiat 125p.
+However, the body was an entirely new liftback initially designed in the early 1970s by Centro Stile Fiat as a prototype for Fiat.
+After the Polish side started cooperation with Fiat over a new car, the original design was changed due to Polish requirements.
+The car was meant to be equipped with Fiat's 2.0 Litre DOHC engines in the 1980s, but financial problems at the time made it impossible to purchase a license from Fiat.
+This made producing the 125p alongside the Polonez possible for more than a decade.
+Moreover, mechanical improvements only occurred when they could be applied to both cars.
+This limitation changed after the production of the 125p ended in 1991.

 An advantage of the FSO Polonez is its safety in an accident, especially compared to many of its rivals from the Eastern Bloc.
 In 1978, it was the only Eastern European car built to pass U.S. crash tests.
-Crash tests were performed in 1994 according to EU safety regulations so that the Polonez could be exported worldwide.
-They proved the car to be very safe.
+Crash tests were performed in 1994 according to EU safety regulations, so the Polonez could be exported worldwide.
+They proved the car to be safe.
 The Caro 1.9 GLD hitting a concrete block (without an energy-absorbing metal cage) with 40% of the front at 50 km/h survived very well.
 All doors could be opened without any difficulty, there were no critical injuries for passengers, and no fuel leakage occurred.